Pandya dynasty

 The Pandyas entered their golden age under Maravarman I and Jatavarman Sundara Pandya I (13th century).
 Some early efforts by Maravarman I to expand into the Chola country were effectively checked by the Hoysalas.
 Jatavarman I (c.
 1251) successfully expanded the kingdom into the Telugu country (as far north as Nellore), south Kerala, and conquered northern Sri Lanka.
-The city of Kanchi became a secondary capital of the Pandyas.The Hoysalas, in general, were confined to the Mysore Plateau and even king Somesvara was killed in a battle with Pandyas.
+The city of Kanchi became a secondary capital of the Pandyas.
+The Hoysalas, in general, were confined to the Mysore Plateau and even king Somesvara was killed in a battle with Pandyas.
 Maravarman Kulasekhara I (1268) defeated an alliance of the Hoysalas and the Cholas (1279) and invaded Sri Lanka.
 The venerable Tooth Relic of the Buddha was carried away by the Pandyas.
 During this period, the rule of the kingdom was shared among several royals, one of them enjoying primacy over the rest.
 An internal crisis in the Pandya kingdom coincided with the Khalji invasion of south India in 1310–11.
-The ensuing political crisis saw more sultanate raids and plunder, the loss of south Kerala (1312), and north Sri Lanka (1323) and the establishment of the Madurai sultanate (1334).
+The ensuing political crisis saw more sultanate raids and plunder, the loss of south Kerala (1312), and north Sri Lanka (1323) and the establishment of the Madurai Sultanate (1334).
 The Pandyas of Ucchangi (9th–13th century) in the Tungabhadra valley were related to the Pandyas of Madurai.

 According to tradition, the legendary Sangams ("the Academies") were held in Madurai under the patronage of the Pandyas, and some of the Pandyan rulers claimed to be poets themselves.
 Pandya Nadu was home to several renowned temples, including the Meenakshi Temple in Madurai.
-It is known that the early Pandya rulers originally follower of Jainism while at some point they converted to Hinduism.
-The revival of the Pandya power by Kadungon (late 6th century CE) coincided with the prominence of the Shaivite nayanars and the Vaishnavite alvars.
+It is known that the early Pandya rulers originally followed Jainism, while at some point they converted to Hinduism.
+The revival of the Pandya power by Kadungon (late 6th century CE) coincided with the prominence of the Shaivite Nayanars and the Vaishnavite Alvars.